18-19 February, Singapore

 Satellite events

 In conjunction with the main programme of the Symposium, Mara is pleased to offer a range of satellite events on Thursday, 20th February 2025.
-Please click here to learn more and register your interest for the side events.
+Please click here to learn more about the satellite events.

 SPEAKERS